Cochabamba Water War: Law 2029

 To ensure the legality of the privatization the Bolivian government passed law 2029, which verified the contract with Aguas del Tunari.
-To many the law appeared to give a monopoly to Aguas del Tunari over all water resources.
+To many people, the law appeared to give a monopoly to Aguas del Tunari over all water resources.
 Many feared that this included water used for irrigation by peasant farmers (campesinos), and community-based resources that had previously been independent of regulation.
 The law was seen as "enabling the sale of water resources that had never really been a part of SEMAPA in the first place."
 Many became worried that independent communal water systems which had yet to be connected with SEMAPA would be "summarily appropriated by the new concession."
 By Law 2029, if Aguas del Tunari had wanted to, not only could it have installed meters and begin charging independently built communal water systems, but it could have also charged residents for the installation of those meters.
 The broad nature of Law 2029 led many to claim that the government would require a license be obtained for people to collect rainwater from their roofs.
 The first to raise concerns over the scope of the law was the new Federación Departamental Cochabambina de Regantes (FEDECOR) and its leader Omar Fernandez.
 FEDECOR was made up of local professionals, including engineers and environmentalists.
 They were joined by a federation of peasant farmers who relied on irrigation, and a confederation of factory workers' unions led by Oscar Olivera.
 Together these groups formed Coördinator for the Defense of Water and Life, or La Coordinadora which became the core of the opposition to the policy.

 Law 2029 was one of the primary points of disagreement between protestors and the government.
 The initial intent of the law was to introduce concessions and licenses for the supply of potable water for cities with more than 10,000 inhabitants.
-For many Bolivians, the implementation of law 2029 and the concessions that accompanied it symbolized all that was wrong with the neoliberal development strategy—its obvious lack of concern for equity, its rejection of the role of the state, and in a country with a very long tradition of anti-imperialist rhetoric, the law represented a preferential attitude to foreign capital over the national interest.
+For many Bolivians, the implementation of law 2029 and the concessions that accompanied it symbolized all the issues of the neoliberal development strategy—its obvious lack of concern for equity, its rejection of the role of the state, and in a country with a very long tradition of anti-imperialist rhetoric, the law represented a preferential attitude to foreign capital over the national interest.
 This opposition expressed by the community arose from across the political spectrum.
 The traditional left claimed that the transfer of state property to private enterprises was unconstitutional while the right opposed the denationalization of enterprises that it considered vital and strategic.